LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

 ## Structure network

-The **structure network** is a 8-block submodule, with shared weights, that converts the pair-wise representation and the first row of the MSA representation into a 3D structure prediction.
+The **structure network** is an 8-block submodule, with shared weights, that converts the pair-wise representation and the first row of the MSA representation into a 3D structure prediction.

 <figure markdown>
 ![structure](./images/8/structure-prediction.png)